jju/stubbl/teams/glorioushounds.md

 [[Costache]] had an injury making her more expensive than her effectiveness warrants, but a better all-round receiver we see only rarely.

-[[Yosif]] is the best pure passer the UBBL has seen, and that includes Ozymandias, who has actually (amazingly) seemed to be okay with the eclipsing of his talent.
+[[yosif]] is the best pure passer the UBBL has seen, and that includes Ozymandias, who has actually (amazingly) seemed to be okay with the eclipsing of his talent.

 [[Oiva]] was an excellent ball-hawk, but not quite the Green Cup best.